 Geography Trips to Iceland

-The natural and unique landscape of Iceland lends itself perfectly to a geography field trip where there is no shortage of ways to link your visit to the curriculum.
-Visit diverse volcanic landscapes, take a trip to the world heritage site of Þingvellir where you can see the European and North American plate boundary, or visit Skaftafell National Park where you can walk to the snout of Skaftafellsjökull glacier or Svartifoss waterfall.
+The natural and unique landscape of Iceland lends itself perfectly to a geography school trip where there is no shortage of ways to link your visit to the curriculum.
+Visit diverse volcanic landscapes, take a geography school trip to Iceland to visit the world heritage site of Þingvellir where you can see the European and North American plate boundary, or visit Skaftafell National Park where you can walk to the snout of Skaftafellsjökull glacier or Svartifoss waterfall.

-If you choose to visit in winter your students may be lucky enough to see the countryside bathed in the eerie light of the Aurora Borealis.
+If you choose to take a school geography trip to Iceland in winter your students may be lucky enough to see the countryside bathed in the eerie light of the Aurora Borealis.
 At every time of year Iceland proves to be a truly awe inspiring and unforgettable destination.

 - Tectonic Hazards